overpud/zscaler/case-study/README.md

 kubectl apply -f autoscaler/kubernetes/ -n test
 ```
 Above includes RBAC rules, sample operator object, operator yaml deployment, and crd
+> NOTE: Run this command twice if the crd resource is not created  (know issue)
 ---

 # How long did it take you to solve the exercise?